Suhanshu123/ScoreKeeper_GIS/README.md

 # CourtCounter

-CourtCounter is an Android application which takes care of the score between two teams (This particular keeps track of Basketball).
+CourtCounter is an Android application which takes care of the score between two teams (This particular keeps track of Cricket Score).

 ## layout_main.xml